edhowland/viper/completed.md

 ## created process_s for all current packages: repl (./ivsh.rb), vish and vip2

-TODO: integrate for vish.rb and package vip2
+TODO: integrate for and package vip2